hashicorp/terraform-provider-azurerm/website/docs/r/policy_virtual_machine_configuration_assignment.html.markdown

 * `content_uri` - (Optional) The content URI where the Guest Configuration package is stored.

+~> **NOTE:** When deploying a Custom Guest Configuration package the `content_hash` and `content_uri` fields must be defined.
+For Built-in Guest Configuration packages, such as the `AzureWindowsBaseline` package, the `content_hash` and `content_uri` should not be defined, rather these fields will be returned after the Built-in Guest Configuration package has been provisioned.
+For more information on guest configuration assignments please see the [product documentation](https://docs.microsoft.com/azure/governance/policy/concepts/guest-configuration-assignments).

 * `parameter` - (Optional) One or more `parameter` blocks which define what configuration parameters and values against.

 * `version` - (Optional) The version of the Guest Configuration that will be assigned in this Guest Configuration Assignment.